Primary Advisor/Dissertation Chair

 Assessment, Early Childhood, Environmental Studies, Science

 Marshall, Keith, "A Nature Adventure Chapter Book for Early Readers and How it Can Influence Children's Interest in and Desire to Explore the Natural World" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4135.